kaytwea/vipa-wedge/README.md

 # A model for VIPAs with nonparallel mirrors
 These MATLAB scripts (v2018a) encode the model described in [article under review].
 They can compute all fringe pattern data, associated with the computational model, used in the paper.

-To download the bundle, click on Code (green button top right) and select Download ZIP.
-To download an individiual file, click on the file, then select Download Raw in the upper right of the code viewer; alternatively, copy/paste the code into your own MATLAB editor.
+To download the bundle, click on `Code` (green button top right) and select `Download ZIP`.
+To download an individiual file, click on the file, then select `Download raw file` in the upper right of the code viewer; alternatively, copy/paste the code into your own MATLAB editor.

 *** Work in progress ***